A Quick Intro to the Creo Piping & Cabling Extension

 Hand over accurate documentation, such as isometric drawings, bend tables, and BOMs.

-PTC Creo PCX also comes standard schematics capabilities, e, which generates all the logical connectivity information from your 3D model in 2D schematics.
+Creo PCX also comes standard schematics capabilities, which generate all the logical connectivity information from your 3D model in 2D schematics.

 This quick video explains how CNB yacht builders uses PTC Creo for the complex routing of cables and pipes along the hulls of the yachts they build.